cunnie/docs/ghetto_raid.md

 * Not completely-dedicated NAS: the NAS was not completely dedicated to running benchmarks&mdash;it was also acting as a Time Machine backup during the majority of the testing.
 It is possible that some of the numbers would be slightly higher if it was completely dedicated
 * The size of the test file (80G) was very specific: it was meant to exceed the ARC but not exceed the L2ARC.
 We ran three tests with file sizes *smaller* than the ARC, and the results (unsurprisingly) were excellent ([4GB file](https://github.com/cunnie/freenas_benchmarks/blob/master/iSCSI_L2_4G.txt), [8GB](https://github.com/cunnie/freenas_benchmarks/blob/master/iSCSI_L2_8G.txt),  and [16GB file](https://github.com/cunnie/freenas_benchmarks/blob/master/iSCSI_L2_16G))
 * The test took almost 24 hours to run; this impeded our ability to run as many tests as we would have liked
+* We would have liked to have run some of the benchmarks a second time to eliminate the possibility that our testbed changed (e.g. intense benchmarking may have caused the SSD performance to diminish towards the end of the testing)
+* We would have liked to have been able to eliminate the limitation of the 1 gigabit ethernet link; it would be interesting to see the performance with a 10Gbe link
 * The scope of the tests were very narrow (e.g. iSCSI-only, a very specific server hardware configuration).
-It might be overreaching to generalize these numbers to all ZFS fileservers.
+It might be overreaching to generalize these numbers to all ZFS fileservers